Sergsxm/UIBundle/README.md

 ### 2.6.
 Annotations

-You can create forms from the annotations of mapping object (Doctrine required).
+You can create forms from the annotations of mapping object.
 For this purpose use method `fromAnnotations($tag = null)`.

 Annotation `Sergsxm\UIBundle\Annotations\Input` is used to create input fields.